MathRobin/Never-Consent/README.md

 Lot of sites have made their own system, it's complicated to manage them all.
 But by auto-refusing most of the majors CSP providers we try to do the most we can.

+I'm working on a solution for sites wich are not using a platform, if you have any ideas, please, submit it.

 ## Contribute

 Don't hesitate to clone and PR this repo, or to open an issue with some details on which platform is not supported.